 |Small Molecular Associative Carbon Dioxide (CO2) Thickeners for Improved Mobility Control

-The overall research goal is to test the effectiveness of a compound (CO2 thickener) that can induce very large changes in CO2 viscosity at typical injection and reservoir conditions associated with Carbon Dioxide Enhanced Oil Recovery (CO2-EOR).
+The overall research goal is to test the effectiveness of various CO2 thickener compounds that can induce very large changes in CO2 viscosity at typical injection and reservoir conditions associated with Carbon Dioxide Enhanced Oil Recovery (CO2-EOR).

 The study consists of two phases.
-Phase 1 objectives are to (i) obtain commitment letters from CO2-EOR operators to provide field samples (oil, brine, and core) and field operating conditions from active or planned CO2-EOR floods and (ii) develop laboratory test plans for Phase 2 testing.
-The Phase 2 objective is to assess compounds with a demonstrated ability to both dissolve in and thicken CO2 for CO2 mobility reduction and increased oil recovery over a wide range of operational and field conditions.
+Phase 1 objectives are (1) to obtain commitment letters from CO2-EOR operators to provide oil, brine, and core field samples and information on field operating conditions for active or planned CO2-EOR floods, and (2) to develop laboratory testing plans for Phase 2.
+The Phase 2 objective is to assess the performance of compounds that demonstrate the ability to both dissolve into and thicken CO2 in order to reduce CO2 mobility and increase oil recovery over a wide range of operational and field conditions in core tests

 University of Pittsburgh, Pittsburgh, PA 15260

 Although large-scale CO2-EOR is practiced domestically, the potential for expansion is enormous.
 The single greatest obstacle to fully realizing that potential is the inherently poor volumetric sweep efficiency of the process.
-The very low viscosity of high pressure CO2 is problematic for EOR projects by exacerbating CO2 gravity override and inducing viscous fingering, early breakthrough, poor sweep efficiency, and high CO2 injected to oil recovered ratios, especially in formations containing relatively uniform layers of rock.
+The very low viscosity of high-pressure CO2 is problematic for EOR projects because it exacerbates CO2 gravity override and induces viscous fingering, early breakthrough, poor sweep efficiency, and high CO2 injected to oil recovered ratios, especially in formations containing relatively uniform layers of rock.

 Most of the CO2-EOR projects in the U.S. are in carbonate reservoirs, which tend to have high-permeability layers or networks of very high permeability fractures intermixed with low permeability layers or zones.
-In these stratified formations, the low CO2 viscosity causes conformance control issues by promoting the flow of a significant portion of the injected CO2 into the higher permeability, watered‐out zones while a much smaller fraction of the CO2 enters the lower permeability, oil-bearing zones of interest.
-High CO2 mobility within these portions of the reservoirs results in very low sweep efficiencies in low permeability zones during EOR operations.
+Low viscosity CO2 causes conformance control issues; a significant portion of the injected CO2 flows into the higher permeability, watered‐out zones while a much smaller fraction of the CO2 enters the lower permeability, oil-bearing zones of interest.
+The result is very low sweep efficiencies in low permeability zones during EOR operations.

-The U.S. Department of Energy (DOE) recently sponsored an extensive literature review of strategies for improved mobility and conformance control during CO2 floods indicated that the state‐of‐the‐art technique for mitigating the unfavorable mobility ratio remains the water-alternating‐gas (WAG) process.
-Rather than implementing WAG or SAG processes that require substantial amounts of water in an attempt to lower gas permeability, the University of Pittsburgh researchers intend to dissolve a dilute (<1wt percent) amount of a “thickener” or “viscosifier” in the CO2, thereby yielding a transparent, thermodynamically stable, high pressure CO2‐rich phase that is significantly more viscous than pure CO2.
-This research is being funded through a DOE ARPA-E project which if successful, will provide the compounds for testing under NETL’s project FE0010799.
+The U.S. Department of Energy (DOE) recently sponsored an extensive literature review of strategies for improved mobility and conformance control during CO2 floods.
+The findings indicated that the state‐of‐the‐art technique for mitigating unfavorable mobility ratios remains the water-alternating‐gas (WAG) process.
+Rather than implementing WAG or surfactant-alternating-gas (SAG) processes that require substantial amounts of water in an attempt to lower gas permeability, the University of Pittsburgh intends to dissolve a dilute (<1wt.%) amount of a “thickener” or “viscosifier” into the CO2, thereby yielding a transparent, thermodynamically stable, high-pressure CO2‐rich phase that is significantly more viscous than pure CO2.
+This research is being funded through a DOE ARPA-E project which, if successful, will provide the compounds for testing under NETL’s FE0010799 project.

-The focus of the project is to design, synthesize, and characterize a CO2 thickener that costs less than $10/lb yet can be manufactured at a large scale.
-By dissolving a dilute amount of a “thickener” or “viscosifier” in the CO2, a transparent, thermodynamically stable, high pressure CO2‐rich phase is created that significantly increases viscosity over pure CO2.
-An increase in CO2 viscosity should reduce problems with CO2 gravity override, viscous fingering, production well early CO2breakthrough, poor sweep efficiency, and high injected CO2 to oil recovered ratios are significantly reduced in the process.
+The focus of the project is to design, synthesize, and characterize a CO2 thickener that costs less than $10/lb. and can be manufactured on a large scale.
+By dissolving a dilute amount of a “thickener” or “viscosifier” into the CO2, a transparent, thermodynamically stable, high-pressure CO2‐rich phase is created that significantly increases viscosity over pure CO2.
+An increase in CO2 viscosity should reduce problems with CO2 gravity override, viscous fingering, production well early CO2 breakthrough, poor sweep efficiency, and high injected CO2 to oil recovered ratios.

-More than 90 percent of CO2-EOR floods employ water-intensive WAG processes for mobility control creating a wide market for a CO2 thickener.
-A CO2 thickener has long been recognized as a game‐changing, transformative technology because it has the potential to eliminate water injection for mobility control.
-Some of the remaining 10 percent CO2-EOR projects that do not employ WAG are still plagued by mobility control issues.
-Therefore the design of an economic CO2 thickener remains an extremely relevant aspiration for continued research.
-These factors contribute to increased oil recovery, better recovery economics, and reduced environmental impacts.
+More than 90 percent of CO2-EOR floods employ water-intensive WAG processes for mobility control, creating a wide market for a CO2 thickener.
+A CO2 thickener has long been recognized as a game‐changing, transformative technology because of its potential to eliminate water injection for mobility control.
+Some of the remaining 10 percent of CO2-EOR projects that do not employ WAG are still plagued by mobility control issues.
+Therefore, the design of an economic CO2 thickener remains an extremely relevant research aspiration.
+These factors contribute to increased oil recovery, better recovery economics, and fewer environmental impacts.